Primary progressive multiple sclerosis (PPMS) is one of the four types of multiple sclerosis (MS).

-The 2017 approval of ocrelizumab marked a big step forward.
-Other emerging treatments, such as steroids and biotin, have garnered more mixed results.
+The 2017 approval of ocrelizumab marked a big step forward because it is approved for PPMS indication.
+Other emerging treatments, such as anti-inflammatories and biotin, have garnered mixed results in PPMS so far.

 Speak with your doctor if you want the most up-to-date information on the best ways to manage your PPMS.